laurentpayot/floweret/README.md

 > not( <type\> )

-'not' is the the complement type, i. e. for items not matching the type:
+`not` is the the complement type, i. e. for items not matching the type:

 ```js
 import { fn } from 'floweret'